RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach

 and also $\sqrt{\mathcal{L}\left(\mathbf{Y}(t)\right)} \leq \left(\sqrt{\mathcal{L}\left(\mathbf{Y}(0)\right)} - \frac{\xi}{2} \, t\right)$ since $\mathcal{L}\left(\mathbf{Y}(t)\right) \geq 0$.
 Therefore, the inequality in \eqref{eq:19} means that if there exists some $T>0$ with $\mathcal{L}\left(\mathbf{Y}(T)\right)=0$, then $\mathcal{L}\left(\mathbf{Y}(t)\right)=0$ for all $t \geq T$.
 Looking at \eqref{eq:20}, we select:

 This implies that for all $t \geq T$, $\mathcal{L}\left(\mathbf{Y}(t)\right)$ and thus $\mathbf{Y}(t)$ are identically zero, and the system is stable. \end{proof}

-Before providing our simulation results, we recapitulate the systematic way of obtaining this result.
-First, we represent the queueing model by a vector $\mathbf{X}(t)$ containing the number of users at each location.
+We provide a summary of the proof.
+First, we represent the flow model by a vector $\mathbf{X}(t)$ containing the number of users at each location.
 Given the arrival model, we obtain the temporal equation describing the evolution of $\mathbf{X}$.
 Then, using the law of large numbers, a similar limit equation can be obtained for its fluid limit $\mathbf{Y}$.
 Knowing that the allocated rate at each location should be strictly larger than the arrival rate in order to guarantee the stability, we bound the suboptimal rates obtained from \hyperref[op:P1]{(P1)} and show that they are optimal in the scaled stability region.
 Finally, we use the Lyapunov technique to show that $\mathbf{Y}$ reaches zero in finite time for these arrival rates.
 It is then a direct conclusion that the network is stable.